How Do You Treat PCOS Acne?

 - Pain may be present depending on how deep the acne has grown

-- Breakout that ooze out pus
+- The breakout that oozes out pus

 Dietary Supplements For PCOS Acne

-Taking certain dietary supplements has been known to help women alleviate some symptoms of PCOS acne.
+Taking certain dietary supplements have been known to help women alleviate some symptoms of PCOS acne.
 Omega-3 fatty acids, cod liver oil, zinc, magnesium, probiotics, flaxseed, etc. can help reduce inflammation and bring down insulin levels.
 Vitamins for PCOS acne management include vitamin D, A, and C. Vitamin D as it actively takes part in the egg/follicle maturation in the ovaries and is most commonly recommended.

 Before you start taking any supplements, consult a dermatologist and a nutritionist to understand your body’s individual needs better and take the right dosage.

-Also Read: How To Get Rid Of Pimples On Forehead?
+Must Read: How To Get Rid Of Pimples On Forehead?